Brett-Tanner/Journal/2023/Nov_23.md

 - Inquiries

+  - [] Check ALL inquiries are sent from the API, not just the setsumeikai ones
   - [] Setsumeikais need to be assignable to multiple schools, and show on all those school's calendars
     - [] Inquiries go on the sheet for the school they want to attend, the school it's at goes in one of the columns
+    - [] So figure out what decides the sheet it's assigned to, and make sure everything sets that correctly
   - [] On inquiry creation, send an email to the school, parent and HQ
     - [] For setsumeikai inquiries, the school is the school they want to attend
   - [] The table needs a `release_date`, when it becomes available to be seen on the calendar